GeorgeDong32/SYSU_Matrix_2022/README.md

 > [Access SYSU Matrix on here](https://matrix.sysu.edu.cn/login)（requires Matrix account）

 ## Open Source and Copyright
-This repository is under the MIT License, you can check it at [Licence](https://github.com/GeorgeDong32/SYSU_Matrix_2022/blob/main/LICENSE).
+This repository is under the GPL License, you can check it at [Licence](https://github.com/GeorgeDong32/SYSU_Matrix_2022/blob/main/LICENSE).

 Notice!
 Commercial behavior does not include the sale of source code without the author's permission.

-In addition, the copyrights of the Matrix icons and pictures and the titles and files in the "Questions" branch belong to Matrix.sysu.edu.cn, and the relevant content does not follow the MIT License.
+In addition, the copyrights of the Matrix icons and pictures and the titles and files in the "Questions" branch belong to Matrix.sysu.edu.cn, and the relevant content does not follow the GPL License.

 ## Guidances & Tips
 * If you need to find the latest answer, please go to the [Latest Codes](https://github.com/GeorgeDong32/SYSU_Matrix_2022/tree/main/Latest%20Codes) folder